McNemar Cosmetic Surgery:

 What are the options for breast implants?

-The newest generation of breast implants offers patients an array of options including size, shape, material, texture, and profile:
+The newest generation of breast implants offers patients an array of options, including:

 - Size: Most patients have an idea of the size they’d like to reach.
 However, because bra cup sizes aren’t standardized from brand to brand, saying you want to go from an A cup to a C cup provides only a general description of the results you want.
 Implants are measured in cubic centimeters (cc), and Dr. McNemar helps guide your choice based on your cosmetic goals.